prakhar1989/docker-curriculum/README.md

   links:
     - es
 ```
-The only changes we make in the original `docker-compose.yml` are of providing the `mem_limit` and `cpu_shares` values for each container.
+The only changes we made from the original `docker-compose.yml` are of providing the `mem_limit` and `cpu_shares` values for each container.
 Since we our apps will run on `t2.micro` instances, we allocate 250mb of memory.
-Another thing we need to do before we move onto the next step is to publish our image on Docker hub.
+Another thing we need to do before we move onto the next step is to publish our image on Docker Hub.
 As of this writing, ecs-cli **does not** support the `build` command - which is [supported](https://docs.docker.com/compose/compose-file/#build) perfectly by Docker Compose.

 ```
 $ docker push prakhar1989/foodtrucks-web